namotom/namotom/README.md

 - 👋 Hi, I’m @namotom
 - 👀 I’m interested in game designing, puzzles, mathematics and cryptography.
 - 🌱 I’m currently learning Procedural Generation.
-- 💞️ I’m looking to collaborate on Decentralised Apps, Games
+- 💞️ I’m looking to collaborate on Game Deisgns, Game Balancing, Game Economics Designs
 - 📫 How to reach me: Drop an email on realnamotom@gmail.com or Ping me on Twitter @realnamotom
 - Recently developed an interest in mazes and world designs.